 Those fools, Anders thought angrily.
 The Wardens should have left the mages alone.
 They should have realized their traveling companion was no meek, ‘helpful’ mage, but a rogue magister, sent to prey upon them.
 And Simon and Lewis should have known better than to turn to bloodmagic.
 It never fixed anything.
 It only made everything worse.
 And to trust a magister…

 A magister, Anders thought.
 What would a magister want with the Wardens?
 Who was the ‘master’ he’d mentioned?
-Was this simply Tevinter politics, the scrabbling for power of a powerful nation set to prey upon the destabilized south?
-To think that Anders had once considered heading to that country, trying to make his way there.
-Well, if this was an indication of what Tevinter mages were like, Anders would much rather stay hunted and hungry.
+Was this simply Tevinter politics?
+And to think that Anders had once considered heading to that country, to live among those jackals.
+If this was an indication of what Tevinter mages were like, Anders would much rather remain hunted and hungry.

 An image flashed through Anders’ mind - a woman’s smile, freckles on a bare shoulder, laughter as sunlight came streaming in through the windows…